 Global: An emphasis of this program is on globalization and increasing multiculturalism in the classroom and, as such, participants can expect to leverage technology to participate in learning opportunities with instructors and colleagues around the world.
-In light of this goal Prairie students will have access to translation software to assist in their projects.
-All students must meet the English language requirements as listed below.
+Prairie students will have access to translation software to assist in their projects.
+All students must meet the English language requirements as listed in the Admissions section below.

 Future-Ready: Today’s Christian educators and leaders need skills and practical experience in navigating the changing political, social, cultural and technological influences in education.
 This program will prepare Christian educators and leaders to work within the changing environment of global education.

 Teachers: Any teacher who wishes to develop educational leadership skills in Biblical integration, instructional technology pedagogy, and global education perspectives.

 Current or Future Administrators: Any teacher who intends to be a school administrator or is currently a school administrator who wishes to develop leadership skills from a biblical and global perspective.

 Graduates of the program will be able to:

 - Support and train teachers in Biblical integration instructional design

 Graduates of this program qualify for ACSI’s Principal Certification*

 *In some cases additional Bible courses will be required.

 **This degree is not in itself a teaching credential.